pirj/l/README.md

 Homoiconicity, code is data.

 Names and special characters:
- - hyphen vs underscore in variable names
+ - hyphen vs underscore in names (`paint-green`)
- - lower-case
+ - lower-case (`president-of-united-world`)
- - single-quote
+ - single-quote (`'hello, united world!'`, `divide 'conquer each`)
- - equals sign for comments
+ - equals sign for comments (`1 puts  = this outputs '1' to the standard output`)
- - square brackets
+ - square brackets (`[ spare-your-pinkies ]`)
- - question mark for words with a boolean result
+ - question mark for words with a boolean result (`pick-apple yellow? 'eat if`)

 No special syntax if possible, e.g. no symbols (a one-word quote is identical to itself).

 Parsing words vs compile-time inlining.
-Due to homoiconicity, it is impossible to tell if a quote will be evaluated or used as a data structure, so pre-optimizing it to `[ 2 ]` does not make sense:
+Due to homoiconicity, it is impossible to tell if a quote will be evaluated or used as a data structure:
 ```
 [ 1 1 + ] call  = 2
 = vs
 [ 1 1 + ] [ 1 ] compose = [ 1 1 + 1 ]
 ```

-An parsing word would run when parsing, and can can denote inlining and any other transformation before execution.
+A parsing word would run during parsing, and can specify inlining and any other code transformation before execution.
 ```
 'two [ 1 1 + ] \inline def
+= transformed to just:
+'two [ 2 ] def

 = or
 'red [ f00 \rgb ] def
+= transformed to:
+'red [ '#FF0000' ] def
 ```

 ## License